wiljha/Test---PayU-Hub-Payment-Flow/README.md

 # Test---PayU-Hub-Payment-Flow
-This repository contains all the paymentsos payment flow and the secure fields form to articulate the API in order to simulate a payment gateway flow.
+This repository contains a Paymentsos payment flow and the secure fields form to articulate the API in order to simulate a payment gateway flow.
 I will present all documents, html and json code to provide request and response for each transaction estatement.

 1. Develping payment flow with the following API Calls: * Token * Payment * Autirize * Capture * Refund